-Shapefile single-space postcodes using ESRI ArcGIS
+Shapefile single-space postcodes using ESRI ArcGIS®

-These steps are based on the assumption that the data has already been imported into ArcGIS[®] and that the user has the correct permissions to edit the shapefile.
+These steps are based on the assumption that the data has already been imported into ArcGIS and that the user has the correct permissions to edit the Shapefile.
 It is advised to try this method on a copy of the original data, and not the only copy of the data, in case of error.

-Once the Shapefile is open the required new fields can be added.
+Once the Shapefile is open, the required new fields can be added.

-• Right click on the layer in the Table of Contents (down the left-hand side of the Map window) and open the Open Attribute Table.
+• Right-click on the layer in the Table of Contents (down the left-hand side of the map window) and open the Open Attribute Table.

-First steps are to add a new column to hold the newly formatted postcode.
+The first step is to add a new column to hold the newly formatted postcode.